Exponents of some one-dimensional Gauss-Manin cohomologies: Preliminaries

-Point \textit{iv} is just an easy consequence of the two preceding ones. \end{proof}
+Point (iv) is just an easy consequence of the two preceding ones. \end{proof}

-Those two propositions show that the equivalence classes modulo $\Z$ of the numbers $\alpha$ appearing in the decomposition of the tensor product of a holonomic $\DD_X$-module with $\kk((x))$, and their associated $n_\alpha$, are intrinsic to the $\DD_X$-module and quite important, actually, to know its behaviour at a point, so that motivates the following definition.
+These two propositions show that the equivalence classes modulo $\Z$ of the numbers $\alpha$ appearing in the decomposition of the tensor product of a holonomic $\DD_X$-module with $\kk((x))$, and their associated $n_\alpha$, are intrinsic to the $\DD_X$-module and it is quite important, actually, to know its behaviour at a point, so that motivates the following definition.